Bahrain jails activist for 3 years over protests

 Others found guilty in similar cases, Jishi said, had been sentenced to six months at most and some were freed on bail.

-EU foreign affairs High Representative Catherine Ashton issued a statement expressing concern at the verdict, saying Rajab was merely exercising his fundamental freedoms and that she expected the sentence to be reconsidered on appeal.
+European Union foreign affairs representative Catherine Ashton issued a statement expressing concern at the verdict for charges that she said were merely Rajab exercising his fundamental freedoms.

+"The High Representative expects that this sentence in Mr Rajab's case will be reconsidered in the appeal process," it said.
+"Fair and impartial justice is a key requirement to overcome the current challenges in Bahrain."

-The Bahrain government's Information Affairs Authority (IAA) said the charges against Rajab had been related to violence.
+The government's Information Affairs Authority said the charges against Rajab had been related to violence.

 Public prosecutors had said Rajab's participation in marches and "provocation of his supporters" led to violence, including throwing petrol bombs and blocking roads.